1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Avoid wheat, barley, and rye.

-Choose gluten-free grains like rice, quinoa, and buckwheat.
+Choose grains that are gluten free like rice, quinoa and buckwheat.

 3. Low-FODMAP Diet